-Police Name Suspect In Nipsey Hussle Killing; 13 Injured At Rapper's Vigil
+Police Name Suspect In Nipsey Hussle Killing; 19 Injured At Rapper's Vigil

 Early Tuesday morning, the LAPD announced that it is seeking a suspect in the shooting death of rapper and entrepreneur Nipsey Hussle on Sunday afternoon.
 The police have identified the suspect as Eric Holder, a 29-year-old Los Angeles man.
 According to a police statement, it is believed that Holder walked up to three men in front of Marathon Clothing, the 33-year-old musician's store in the Crenshaw area of South Los Angeles, and fired numerous times at them.
 Holder then allegedly fled the shooting as the passenger in a white 2016 Chevy Cruze driven by an unidentified female.

+At a press conference held Tuesday morning that included L.A.
+Mayor Eric Garcetti and LAPD chief Michel Moore, Moore said that based on video evidence and witness statements, Holder allegedly spoke to Nipsey Hussle, left the area and then came back with a gun.
+He added that the police believes there was some kind of dispute between Nipsey Hussle and Holder, but declined to characterize the nature of the argument.
+(Moore later said, in answering a question from the media, that the LAPD believes that Holder is a gang member — and Nipsey Hussle's past gang activity is known — but Moore declined to say that the killing was in any way gang-related.)

 The Grammy-nominated Nipsey Hussle, born Ermias Asghedom, died from his wounds.
-A longtime community philanthropist and activist, he had been scheduled to meet Monday with L.A. police commissioner Steve Soboroff and LAPD chief Michel Moore about ways to help stop gang violence.
+A longtime community philanthropist and activist, he had been scheduled to meet Monday with L.A. police commissioner Steve Soboroff and Moore about ways to help stop gang violence.
 "I'm very sad," Soboroff wrote on Twitter.

+Meanwhile, there was a stampede at a memorial vigil held for Nipsey Hussle Monday evening.
+At the Tuesday press conference, Michel Moore said that someone in the crowd who was armed either brandished or displayed a gun, and that another person attempted to disarm him to protect the crowd.

+Moore posted on Twitter Monday night that 13 people sustained injuries as attendees fled; 12 were treated onsite.
+Multiple news outlets later reported that, per the Los Angeles Fire Department, at least 19 people were injured.
+Most of those were injured by falls, sprains and being cut by glass; Moore said that some in the crowd were throwing glass at the police.
+One person was reportedly stabbed.

 Eric Holder is wanted for Homicide in the shooting of Nipsey Hussle.
 He was last seen in a 2016 white 4 door Chevy Cruze CA license plate 7RJD742.
 Anyone with information related to his whereabouts or this deadly shooting is urged to contact South Bureau Homicide at 323-786-5100 pic.twitter.com/3pX4fbezDs— LAPD HQ (@LAPDHQ) April 2, 2019

-Meanwhile, there was a stampede at a memorial vigil held for Nipsey Hussle Monday evening, after a rumor spread that gunshots were being fired in the crowd.
-Michel Moore posted on Twitter that 13 people sustained injuries as attendees fled; 12 were treated onsite.
-The LAPD says that the reports of shots being fired did not appear to be accurate.

-A HUGE stampede of people rushed out of the @NipseyHussle memorial area.
-People thought they heard something break or a loud noise and started running. @ABC7 pic.twitter.com/rVp84eNCYi— Veronica Miracle (@ABC7Veronica) April 2, 2019

-However, the chaos was frightening.
+The chaos in the crowd was frightening.
 "Tonight was the first night in a while that I honestly felt scared on the job," ABC7 reporter Veronica Miracle wrote on Twitter.
 "Babies were screaming, people were shoving themselves under our @ABC7 news van for cover while crying, people were trampled.
 My heart hurts for everyone who came here to mourn @NipseyHussle's death."

 Chief Moore also posted on Sunday evening that Nipsey Hussle's death was one of 26 shootings and 10 homicides that have occurred in Los Angeles in the week since March 24.